The 10 Cheapest Colleges in Arizona

 Location: Prescott, AZ

-Embry-Riddle Aeronautical University-Prescott is divided into four colleges—the College of Arts and Sciences, the College of Aviation, the College of Engineering, and the College of Business, Security, and Intelligence—through which it offers more than 20 majors.
-The university specializes in aviation, aerospace, security, and intelligence—it’s home to the nation’s only College of Security and Intelligence.
-The school delivers exceptional flight training, boasting a variety of airplanes, helicopters, and flight simulators.
-It also fields a winning flight team—the Golden Eagles Flight Team has claimed 15 National Championships.
+The university specializes in aviation, aerospace, security, and intelligence—its College of Business, Security, and Intelligence was the first program of its kind in the nation.
+The school provides exceptional flight training, boasting a diverse fleet of airplanes, helicopters, and advanced flight simulators.
+It also fields a winning flight team—the Golden Eagles Flight Team has claimed 16 National Championships.

 Learn more about Embry-Riddle Aeronautical University-Prescott and what it takes to get accepted.